 The cuisine here is mainly vegetarian.
-Non-vegetarian is not banned but rare in the town.
-South Indian dishes like Dosas, Idlis, Appams, Puttu, and Idiyappam are extremely popular and a must have for visitors here.
+Non-vegetarian is not banned but it is rare in the town.
+South Indian dishes like Dosas, Idlis, Appams, Puttu, and Idiyappam are extremely popular and a must-have for visitors here.

-- Narayanamkulangara Temple – The Temple located just a half kilometer away from the shrine is dedicated to Goddess Narayani.
+- Narayanamkulangara Temple: The temple located just 0.5 km away from the shrine is dedicated to Goddess Narayani.
 It is believed that she bestows salvation on men visiting the Temple.

-- Parthasarthi Temple – The Temple is located just a few meters away from the Guruvayur Temple.
+- Parthasarathy Temple: The temple is located just a few meters away from the Guruvayur Temple.
 The main deity is Lord Krishna who is depicted in a pose where he is enlightening Arjuna about the teachings of the Bhagavad Gita.
-The Vrischika Ekadasi is celebrated with great reverence at the Temple.
+The Vrischika Ekadasi is celebrated with great reverence at the temple.